Viola Concerto (Walton): 1. Andante comodo

 The first movement, marked andante comodo, is in what Howes describes as a regular but condensed sonata form.
 After a three-bar introduction in which muted strings and low clarinet establish the tonality of A minor the viola enters with a melancholy 9/8 theme, in the middle register of the instrument.
 The theme is passed to the oboe, with the viola accompanying; then the viola repeats the theme in the high register.
-The pace quickens and a series of viola chords leads to the second subject, a tranquil theme, con moto, mostly in E-flat minor for the viola in its lower register.
-The themes are developed at varying dynamics and speeds, with solo viola and orchestra handing the themes to and fro.
+The pace quickens and a series of viola chords leads to the second subject, a tranquil theme in D minor, for the viola in its lower register.
+The themes are developed at varying dynamics and speeds, with solo viola and orchestra handing the themes to and fro and playing them in canon at times.
 There is no formal cadenza.
-After a vigorous tutti the movement ends quietly with the melancholic theme with which it began.
+After a vigorous tutti the movement ends quietly with the melancholic theme with which it began, clashing A Major over A Minor harmonies and unsettling the listener before quietly dying away.

 2. Scherzo and trio

 The second movement, unusually for a concerto, has the character of a scherzo.
-The first part, is in a quartal harmony, but strongly suggesting an E minor tonality.
+The first part, is in a quartal harmony, but it still suggests an E minor tonality.
 The tempo marking vivo con moto preciso, is in a basic 2/4 time but with many changes of metre.
 There is a climactic section for the full orchestra.